Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: Summary and Conclusion

-To go further, we suggest to do following tasks as the complementary subjects in the banner of data-driven approaches and SGWB and will be left for the future study: while the correlation graph was a suitable choice to convert the data into a graph, but still the visibility graph method \citep{lacasa2012time}, Topological-based data analysis \citep{zomorodian2005topology11,wasserman2018topological,dey2022computational,edelsbrunner2022computational,2024JCAP...09..034Y,2024MNRAS.535..657J,abedi2024} would be an interesting approach to be examined.
+To go further, we suggest to do following tasks as the complementary subjects in the banner of higher order summary statistics and SGWB and will be left for the future study: while the correlation graph was a suitable choice to convert the data into a graph, but still the visibility graph method \citep{lacasa2012time}, and Topological-based data analysis \citep{zomorodian2005topology11,wasserman2018topological,dey2022computational,edelsbrunner2022computational,2024JCAP...09..034Y,2024MNRAS.535..657J,abedi2024} would be an interesting approach to be examined.
 Exploring the contribution of different theoretical models in elucidating the SGWB through the Bayesian Model Averaging combined with graph-based analysis is intriguing for signal interpretation \citep{2022PhRvD.106h3003H,2023ApJ...951L..11A,2024MNRAS.528.1531P}.